 Bail Bond Agents

-A bail bond is one method used to obtain the release of a defendant awaiting trial upon criminal charges from the custody of law enforcement officials.
+A bail bond is one method used to obtain the release of a defendant awaiting trial on criminal charges from the custody of law enforcement officials.
 A bail bond can be based on an insurance product or collateral.
-The defendant, the defendant’s family and friends, or a professional bail bond agent executes a document that promises to forfeit the sum of money determined by the court to be commensurate with the gravity of the alleged offense if the defendant fails to return for the trial date.
+The defendant, the defendant’s family or friends, or a professional bail bond agent executes a document that promises to forfeit a sum of money determined by the court to be commensurate with the gravity of the alleged offense if the defendant fails to return for the trial date.
 A bail bond is considered a three-part contract between the defendant, the government and the insurance company.

 Some states regulate bail bonds through the insurance department, and others leave the administration to the discretion of the court system.
-It is usually required that a bail bond insurer file a power of attorney with the local court authority.
+It is usually required that a bail bond agent file a power of attorney with the local court authority.
 This power of attorney is proof to the court that the bail agent is authorized to write bonds for that insurer up to a certain dollar amount.